-Consider the shape of your room and furniture pieces when choosing the shape of your area rug.
+Consider the shape of your room and furniture pieces when choosing the right rug shape.
 Most living room groupings feel natural when defined by a square or rectangular rug, while round dining tables look best over round rugs.

 Quality matters when it comes to rugs, and all the experts agree that you should buy the best rug you can afford.
-Splurging on quality materials will wear well and even look better over time—especially wool, which develops its own patina.
+Splurge on quality materials that will wear well and even look better over time—especially wool, which develops its own patina.

 A good rule of thumb when determining the budget for a new rug for your living space is to use the cost of the other furniture in the room as a guideline.
 The rug should cost as much as the sofa does or even slightly more.
 We recommend setting your price limit before you shop, and then add 10 percent to give you a little flexibility.